The number of cycles in a random permutation and the number of segregating sites jointly converge to the Brownian sheet: Results

 In addition to the genealogy mutations are modeled as follows.
-Conditionally given the genealogical tree (or coalescent tree), throw down points onto the branches of the tree (identified with intervals of the real line) according to a Poisson point process with constant intensity $t_1/2>0$, the so-called mutation rate.
-Each point of the Poisson process is then interpreted as a mutation affecting any leaf (the individual in the sample) with the property that the unique path connecting the leaf to the root of the tree crosses said mutation.
+Conditionally given the genealogical tree (or coalescent tree), throw down points onto the branches of the tree (identified with intervals of the real line) according to a Poisson point process that is independent of Kingman's coalescent $\Pi$ and has constant intensity $t_1/2>0$, the so-called mutation rate.
+Each point of the Poisson process is then interpreted as a mutation affecting any leaf (the individual in the sample) with the property that the unique path connecting the leaf to the root of the tree crosses that mutation.
 A formal way to define this procedure is to identify Kingman's coalescent with a random ultrametric space on which a Poisson process can then be defined.
 However, this is beyond the scope of this article, and we refer the interested reader to Evans' lecture notes~\cite{Evans2007} instead.

 We restrict ourselves to the infinitely many sites model of Kimura~\cite{Kimura1969}.
 According to Kimura's model each mutation is thought of as acting on one of infinitely many sites, i.e.~each jump of the Poisson process on the tree introduces a mutation on a site where no mutation was previously observed.
 For detailed expositions of probabilistic models for the evolution of DNA sequences the interested reader is referred to Durrett~\cite{Durrett2008}, Etheridge~\cite{Etheridge2011}, and Tavar\'{e}~\cite{Tavare2004}.